hujhax/austin-improv-wiki/Troupes/SSHH!.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>SSHH is an improv duo made of two dear friends who love to laugh.
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> SSHH is an improv duo made of two dear friends who love to laugh.
 When one of them laughs, the other one does.
 That's the goal in SSHH.
-If they laugh, you will too!</blockquote>
+If they laugh, you will too!

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>High energy montage!.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> High energy montage!.

 ## More Information
 * [The troupe's facebook page.](http://www.facebook.com/pages/SSHH/701887433257004?fref=ts)